antmicro/topwrap/docs/source/description_files.md

 Note that `clock` and `reset` are not included as these are usually inputs to both the manager and subordinate, so they are not supported in the interface specification.
 Every signal is a key-value pair, where the key is a generic signal name (normally taken from the interface specification) and used to identify it in other parts of Topwrap (i.e. IP core description files), and the value is a regex used to deduce which port defined in the HDL sources represents this signal.

-### Interface deduction

-During [IP core parsing](getting_started.md#parsing-verilog-files), you can use the `--iface-deduce` flag to enable automatic pairing of raw ports from HDL sources to interface signals.

-This feature matches signal regexes from all available interface descriptions with raw port names of the IP core in order to discover possible interface instances.
-The pairing is performed on port names that are transformed to lowercase and have the common `port_prefix` removed, which means that the regexes must also be written in lowercase.

 ### Interface compliance

 During the [build process](getting_started.md#building-designs-with-topwrap), an optional verification of whether the interface instances used in IP cores are compliant with their respective descriptions can be enabled.
 The verification consists of checking in the instance if: